What’s it about?

 - You’ll then make your own Swedish style spoon from greenwood.

 There might even be some Scandinavian dishes on the menu.
-A lot packed into this Nordic themed craft weekend, but if there is any spare time we’ll throw in some bushcraft as well!
+A lot packed into this Nordic crafts weekend, but if there is any spare time we’ll throw in some bushcraft as well!

 You can see our complete course schedule here.